-How to Make Natural Weed Killer With Vinegar
+How to Make Natural Weed Killer With Vinegar – Easy Guide

 Vinegar is more than just a delicious dressing for your salad.
 Gardening-grade vinegar can be used to create an affordable and natural weed killer that you can make in seconds.
-In fact, some studies have even shown that vinegar is just as effective at combatting weeds as over the counter herbicides, which are packed with harmful chemicals.
+In fact, some studies have even shown that vinegar is just as effective at combatting weeds as over-the-counter herbicides, which are packed with harmful chemicals.

 Of course, tossing some Heinz vinegar on your garden is not a smart decision.
-You need to know how vinegar works and how to make a powerful concoction that produces the best weed killing results.
+You need to know how vinegar works and how to make a powerful concoction that produces the best weed-killing results.
 Without any more introduction, let’s talk about why vinegar works as a weed killer and how to make the best recipe.

 What is Vinegar?